Dr Aleksandar Brkić

 Chevening Scholarships are an important element of Britain’s public diplomacy effort and bring professionals, who have already displayed outstanding leadership talents, to study in the UK.

-When it comes to special events management, Aleksandar was a production director at Studio Berar company from Novi Sad, organising and promoting concerts of artists such as Vernon Reid, Dele Sosimi, Esma Redžepova, Šaban Bajramović, Louis, Mistakemistake; as well as working as an events manager for variety of events – conferences, opening and closing ceremonies, state spectacles, music gigs.
+When it comes to the music industry, Aleksandar was a production director at Studio Berar company from Novi Sad, working on concerts of Metallica, Vernon Reid, Dele Sosimi, Esma Redžepova, Šaban Bajramović, Louis.
+As an events manager, he was engaged in the production of numerous conferences, biennials, festivals, opening and closing ceremonies, and state spectacles.
+Since 2018 he is engaged as a creative producer of LP Duo (www.lpduo.com).

-He has more than 15 years of international experience as a trainer and coach in the areas of project/events and strategic management, cultural policy and intercultural dialogue through arts, working with the organizations from Europe and Asia.
+Alex has over 20 years of international experience as a trainer, coach, and consultant in the areas of project/events and strategic management, cultural policy, and intercultural dialogue through arts, working with organizations from Europe, the US, Africa, and Asia.
+Together with Audrey Wong, he was the coordinator of the Asia Pacific Network for Cultural Education and Research (ANCER).